TEXT-S&P summary: GS Caltex Corp.

-GS Caltex controls about 30% of the domestic market and is a major petrochemical producer.
-We believe the company is one of the most complex refiners in Asia after five years of continuous investment in its facilities.
-We believe GS Caltex’s upgraded refining facilities will increase its gains compared with the past.
+GS Caltex has about a 30% share of the domestic market and is a major petrochemical producer.
+We believe the company is one of the most complex refiners in Asia at this point, after five years of continuous investment to upgrade its facilities.
+We believe GS Caltex’s upgraded facilities will enable it to gain a greater benefit from a recovery in refining margins than its peers--and than it did in the past.

-We expect GS Caltex to invest in an upgrade of an additional unit in the next one to two years that would further improve its product mix.
-Still, we believe the scale of its average annual capital investments will decline over the next two years to below Korean won (KRW) 1.0 trillion per year, compared with an average of KRW1.5 trillion each year from 2007 to 2010.
+We expect GS Caltex to invest in upgrading an additional unit in the next one to two years that would lead to further improvement in its product mix.
+Still, we believe the scale of its average annual capital investments will be lower over the next two years, at below Korean won (KRW) 1.0 trillion per year compared with an average of KRW1.5 trillion each year from 2007 to 2010.

-We also see a high likelihood of GS Caltex receiving extraordinary financial support from Chevron in the event of financial distress, given that Chevron holds a 50% stake in GS Caltex and regards the company as a strategically important downstream asset in Asia.
+We also see a high likelihood that GS Caltex would receive extraordinary financial support from Chevron, given that Chevron holds a 50% stake in GS Caltex and regards the company to be a strategically important downstream asset in Asia.
 GS Caltex accounts for nearly half of Chevron’s refining capacity in Asia.
 In addition, Chevron has a track record of providing GS Caltex with financial support through the extension of a credit line in times of financial crisis.

-Nonetheless, the cyclical character of GS Caltex’s main businesses constrains its credit quality, as does its vulnerability to crude oil prices and currency exchange rates, which weigh on its cash flow.
+Nonetheless, GS Caltex’s credit quality is constrained by the cyclical character of its main businesses as well as its vulnerability to crude oil prices and currency exchange rates, which weighs on its cash flow.
 This, in our view, increases the company’s difficulty in formulating a solid financial policy.

-Furthermore, we think uncertainty about regulatory pressure in the domestic market is rising, as evidenced by a roughly 5% cut in domestic retail petroleum prices for three months from early April 2011.
-We believe that GS Caltex and three other Korean refiners took the action to avoid direct regulatory measures over increasing government concern about inflation.
-We believe the government might be tempted to regulate Korean oil R&M companies, including GS Caltex, directly or indirectly if inflation becomes imminent as a result of higher oil prices or if refiners reap large profits as in 2011.
+Furthermore, in our view, uncertainty about regulatory pressure in the domestic market is rising, as evidenced by a roughly 5% cut to retail prices that four Korean oil R&M companies including GS Caltex implemented for domestic petroleum for three months from early April 2011.
+We believe increasing government concern about inflation led Korean refiners to cut prices preemptively to avoid direct regulatory measures.
+We believe the government might be tempted again to regulate Korean oil R&M companies including the company directly or indirectly if inflationary pressure becomes imminent as a result of higher oil prices or the refiners reap large profits as in 2011.

-We see little headroom in the company’s financial risk profile, which we assess as “significant,” at the current ratings.
-In our view, this constraint is due to reduced operating cash flow and still considerable investment to upgrade its facilities this year.
-We expect investment to decline next year, when the company should benefit from past upgrades to its facilities.
-Still, we expect the ratio of the company’s debt to EBITDA to exceed our downgrade trigger of 4.0x over the next 12 months unless GS Caltex reduces its debts using a significant portion of KRW1.5 trillion in proceeds it received from the disposal of noncore investments this year.
+We see little buffer in the company’s financial risk profile, which we assess as “significant.”
+At the current rating level, the company has little ability to withstand weaker industry conditions, such as softer demand.
+For example, we estimate that a 10% decline in EBITDA from our base-case forecast for this year would raise the company’s debt-to-EBITDA ratio much closer to the downgrade trigger of 4.0x.

 Liquidity

-GS Caltex’s overall liquidity is “adequate.”
-We expect the company’s sources of liquidity to exceed 1.2x uses this year.
+GS Caltex’s overall liquidity is adequate.
+We expect the company’s sources of liquidity to uses of liquidity to be over 1.2x this year.

 We assume GS Caltex’s sources of liquidity this year will be as follows: